food prices in Poland

 When it comes to eggs, it’s a matter of debate as to how to separate a ‘normal’ egg from a bio/eco/free range egg.
 The only genuine ‘organic’ eggs I know of are laid in a chicken pen in my parents-in-law’s garden.

 However, even if these eco/bio/free range eggs are the real deal, I think it’s bordering on criminal to even attempt to charge consumers around 15 zł for ten eggs.
-However, prices of eggs started to come down in the summer of 2023.
-A 5% increase in the price of free-range eggs between December 2023 and April 2024 is not too dramatic.
+Fortunately, prices of eggs started to come down in the summer of 2023.
+Moving into 2024, the price of regular Carrefour classic free range eggs has increased slightly.
+However, the price of Carrefour Bio eggs has decreased by a little over 2%.

 Meat